coinjet/altnet-ansible/README.md

 Ripple Altnet Ansible Magics
 ============================

+First thing you'll want to do is pull the private credentials repositories:

+    $ git submodule update --init

 These playbooks help us manage the Ripple Altnet.
 There are a couple common tasks that one might want to perform: